maude-v/invasion_risk_EICAT/README.md

 # Master's thesis

-In the course of my Master's in Conservation Biology, I developped the code for the article titled "Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation".
+In the course of my Master's in Conservation Biology, I developed the code for the article titled "Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation".

-This repo contains source files for this article and relevent data.
+This repo contains source files for this article and relevant data.

 ## Directories